Senexis/RDO-GG/docs/guides/events.md

 ## Role Events

-Role Events are Free Roam Events that may require a specific Role requirement to unlock, or which were added by Roles.
-Note that Player vs. Player Free Roam Events may still include Player vs.
-Environment combat.
-The table below is intended for bot configuration only and is not accurate for gameplay purposes.
+Role Events are Free Roam Events that may require a specific Role requirement to unlock or were added by Roles.
+Note that Player vs. Player Free Roam Events may still include Player vs. Environment combat.
+The table below is intended for bot configuration and is not accurate for gameplay purposes.

 | Event                    | Player vs. Environment | Player vs. Player |
 | :----------------------- | :--------------------- | :---------------- |